-This distribution is an element of the space ${\cal P}_2 (\R)$ of probability measures on the \textsc{Borel} sets of the real line, with finite second moment.
-We endow this space with the quadratic \textsc{Wasserstein} distance right below, which renders it Polish (i.e., a complete, separable, metric space; cf.\,\cite{Vill}):
+This is an element of ${\cal P}_2 (\R), $ the space of probability measures on the \textsc{Borel} sets of the real line with finite second moment.
+We endow this ${\cal P}_2 (\R)$ with the quadratic \textsc{Wasserstein} distance below, which renders it a Polish (i.e., complete, separable, metric; cf.\,\cite{Vill}) space: